Jeromel-Pushparaj/learn_by_building/load-balance-lab/README.md

 By simulating high traffic locally and observing distribution across multiple application servers, core backend concepts become much easier to grasp and internalize.

 This repository is intended as a learning resource for anyone wanting a deeper understanding of load balancing, traffic distribution, and system scaling.

----

-If you want, I can also generate:

-- A clean folder structure for the repo
-- Dockerfiles for all services
-- The complete docker-compose file
-- A simplified architecture diagram in ASCII or PNG
-- A short README version for GitHub front page

-Tell me what you want next.